 RETAIL STORE: A building, or portion thereof used for the display and sale of goods or merchandise.
 This definition specifically excludes other retail uses that are separately listed and defined for purposes of these regulations.
 See also GROCERY STORE.

+RIVER CORRIDOR: The land area adjacent to a river that is required to accommodate the dimensions, slope, planform, and buffer of the naturally stable channel and that is necessary for the natural maintenance or natural restoration of a dynamic equilibrium condition, as that term is defined in 10 V.S.A. §1422, and for minimization of fluvial erosion hazards, as delineated by the Agency in accordance with the ANR River Corridor Protection Guide.

 ROAD LINE: Right-of-way of a public road as dedicated by a deed of record.
 Where the width of the public road is not established, the road line shall be considered to be twenty-five (25) feet from the center line of the public road.

 ROAD, PUBLIC: Publicly owned and maintained right-of-way for vehicular traffic which affords the principal means of access to abutting properties.